Tate Fogleman: NASCAR Truck Series

 Fogleman made his NASCAR debut in the Camping World Truck Series in 2018, driving the No. 20 Chevrolet Silverado for Young's Motorsports.
-His first race was at Gateway, where he finished 27th after starting 15th due to a crash with Justin Fontaine.
-He returned to the team at Kentucky, where he started 16th and finished 28th due to suspension problems.
+His first race was at Gateway, where he finished 27th after starting fifteenth due to a crash with Justin Fontaine.
+He returned to the team at Kentucky, where he started sixteenth and finished 28th due to suspension problems.

 After not racing in the series in 2019, Fogleman returned to Young's for the full 2020 Truck Series season, driving the No. 02.

 For 2021, Fogleman stayed with Young's and switched to the No. 12, running another full season.
 He scored his first career win at Talladega by sending John Hunter Nemechek sideways and beating Tyler Hill by 0.052 seconds before both trucks crashed into the inner wall.

 On November 30, 2021, On Point Motorsports announced that Fogleman would race full-time for the team in 2022, driving the No. 30 Toyota Tundra.
+However, he parted ways with the team after eleven races.
+He then joined Rackley WAR for three races but failed to qualify for two of them.
+He has not raced in NASCAR since.

 CARS Super Late Model Tour

-Fogleman first started competing in the Late Model Tour in 2016, where he ran 8 of the 10 races and came in 9th in points standings.
-He returned to the series in 2017, where he ran 8 of the 13 races and also managed to lead 45 laps while finishing 5th in points standings.
+Fogleman first started competing in the Late Model Tour in 2016, where he ran eight of the ten races and came in ninth in points standings.
+He returned to the series in 2017, where he ran eight of the thirteen races and also managed to lead 45 laps while finishing fifth in points standings.

 Personal life

-He is the son of Jay Fogleman, who also has competed in both NASCAR and CARS Tour as well.
+Fogleman is the son of Jay Fogleman, who also has competed in both NASCAR and CARS Tour as well.

 Fogleman is a business major at High Point University.
 He previously attended Durham Academy.